ytelang/BusMap/README.md

 The `src` folder contains the majority of our code, where we have our graph structure in `Graph.h`, and our functions to parse data, build/compress our path, and output the path to a PNG in `busplanner.h`.
 This folder also contains the provided `utils.h`, which lets us easily read from files, split by string, and trim strings.

 The `entry` folder contains `main.cpp`, which is where we use the functions and structures that we created to parse the data, specify user input, build and compress the path, and write to the outputted PNG.

-The `build` and `.vscode` folder contain CMake build files that are created when building and running the program.
-Instructions to do this are in the following section.